mui/mui-x/docs/data/date-pickers/date-time-picker/date-time-picker.md

 ## Component composition

-The Date Time Picker component is built using the `DateTimeField` for the keyboard editing, the `DateCalendar` for the date view editing, and the `TimeClock` for the time view editing.
+The component is built using the `DateTimeField` for the keyboard editing, the `DateCalendar` for the date view editing and the `TimeClock` for the time view editing.
 All the documented props of those three components can also be passed to the Date Time Picker component.

 Check-out their documentation page for more information: